A brief look at the net worth of Jordan's Crown Prince Hussein bin Abdullah

 The net worth of the Jordanian Royals’ eldest son

-Prince Hussein, the Crown Prince of Jordan has reportedly a net worth of USD 5 million (INR 41 crore).
+Prince Hussein, the Crown Prince of Jordan has reportedly a net worth of USD 5 million.
 He is considered to be one of the richest and most popular princes in the world.
-The head of the Jordanian royals, King Abdullah has a net worth of USD 750 million (INR 6178 crore), according to The Sun.
-The family owns a multinational network of real estate properties estimated to be around USD 100 million (INR 823 crore).
+The head of the Jordanian royals, King Abdullah has a net worth of USD 750 million, according to The Sun.
+The family owns a multinational network of real estate properties estimated to be around USD 100 million.

 All Images: Courtesy Prince Hussein/Instagram